 D.L. had a lot of great phrases.
 One was: “I got a real good memory, but it’s short.”

-Another: “They say it takes all kinds to make a world, but that’s not true.
+Another: “They say it takes all kinds to make a world, but it’s not true.
 Some of ’em are just there.”

 Anyway… he sure did speak fluent Cajun French, and wrote a lot of great songs in that language, and recorded terrific versions of them with his band, the Louisiana Aces.
 “La Porte en Arrière (The Back Door)” is his most famous, and probably the best-known Cajun song after “Jole Bon.”
 As he explained to me: